ahmadalwy3/ahmadalwy3/How-to-whitelist-a-web-site.md

 ***

-I've read a couple of feedbacks of people who wish it was possible to whitelist a web site, i.e. to disable uBlock on a specific web site.
+### Click the big power button

-The feature is already available: it is the big power button.
 It serves to whitelist the current web site, and its state will be remembered next time you visit the web site.

 ![uBlock's popup](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1.png)